 The second factor that can cause bruxism to occur is stress and anxiety.
 These two factors are psychological and mental problems that affect victims who suffer from teeth grinding subconsciously when they are asleep.
-Studies show that excessive amount of work related stress can affect your sleep resulting to occurrence of sleep bruxism.
-Anxiety and stress also cause teeth grinding and jaw clenching.
+Studies show that excessive amount of work related stress or a traumatic event can affect your sleep resulting to occurrence of sleep bruxism.
+To be clear, anxiety and stress can cause teeth grinding and jaw clenching.

 - Way of life

 This teeth grinding disorder may as well occur due to specific life factors which include, excessive alcohol consumption, use of recreational drugs i.e. cocaine and ecstasy, taking six or more cups of caffeinated drinks a day such as coffee or tea and smoking.

 Another reason why bruxism occurs is due to the side effects caused by taking certain medication including antipsychotics and anti depressants.
 Even though there is a high risk of developing this kind of grinding disorder if you are on these drugs, you ought to know that most people who take these medications rarely experience symptoms of bruxism.

 Once a person suffering from bruxism identifies the condition, the first thing that he or she is usually eager to know is how to stop the teeth grinding condition.
 There is no specific solution of how to stop teeth grinding but there are several medical options and treatments that can help control the condition and prevent more damage to the teeth.

 If you realize that stress is the cause of your teeth grinding disorder, consult your doctor about options to reduce your stress but if a sleeping disorder is what has caused bruxism then you need to treat that disorder so as to eliminate the grinding habit.